drupalcommerce/commerce-docs/v2/product/product-type.md

-# Creating a new product type
+# Create a product type